taataa/tapspace/docs/api/v2/index.md

   - a string
 - *basis*
   - a [Basis](#tapspacegeometrybasis), the placement of the first item.
+- *depth*
+  - an integer, opening depth.
+The depth of 0 loads only the space with the given id and none of the adjacent spaces.
 - *data*
   - optional object, to be passed to 'open' event.